 Listen attentively to the Khutbah (sermon) delivered by the Imam.
 The Khutbah provides spiritual guidance and reminders relevant to the occasion of Eid, reinforcing important Islamic values and principles.

-Take a different route home after the prayer as recommended by the Prophet Muhammad (peace be upon him).
 This practice is a symbolic gesture of gratitude to Allah and serves as a means of seeking blessings for the journey.

-Can Eid Prayer be performed at home ?
+Can Eid Prayer be performed at home?

 Conclusion